 Manitoulin Island is a very special place.
-Nestled in the heart of the Great Lakes, Manitoulin Island is the largest freshwater island in the world.
-Locally known in Ojibway as ‘Spirit Island’, it has four main rivers: the Kagawong, Manitou, Blue Jay Creek and Mindemoya, which provide spawning grounds for trout and salmon.
-The island is accessible year-round via the Little Current Swing Bridge and by the MS Chi-Cheemaun, a passenger ferry that operates daily from late May to early October.
+Nestled in the heart of the Great Lakes region, Manitoulin Island is the largest freshwater island in the world.
+Locally known in Ojibwe as “Spirit Island”, it has four main rivers: the Kagawong, Manitou, Blue Jay Creek and Mindemoya, each providing spawning grounds for trout and salmon.

 Where is Manitoulin Island?